-aim of this deliverable is to highlight the potential for and current limitations of streamlined flow of research data/metadata throughout the research data lifecycle based on how different types of research tools interoperate.
-This will be highly valuable in the context of the development of the global open research commons.
+The aim of this deliverable is to highlight the potential for and current limitations of streamlined flow of research data and metadata throughout the research data lifecycle based on how different types of research tools interoperate.
+This will be highly valuable in the context of the development of the national and international open research commons.